Eisbären Berlin

 The club's origins go back to 1954.
 It was the ice hockey department of sports club SC Dynamo Berlin.
 Following incorporation into the West German 1.
 Bundesliga in 1990, the ice hockey department became the independent ice hockey club EHC Dynamo Berlin, and then in 1992 renamed EHC Eisbären Berlin.
-The home games are played at the Mercedes-Benz Arena.
+The home games are played at the Uber Arena.

 The Eisbären Berlin are owned by the Anschutz Entertainment Group.
 The official logo of the team is the polar bear, a reference to the bear appearing on Berlin's coat of arms.